jseow5177/A-Mini-Microservices-App/README.md

 ### Application Architecture

 1. There is only one Cluster with a Node in it.
-The Node has 6 different Pods, each with only one Container in it.
+The Node has six different Pods, each with only one Container in it.
 2. Each Container is built with a Docker Image of the service it represents.
 An Image has the name of `jseow5177/<service_name>`.
 For example, the Posts Service has an Image named `jseow5177/posts`.
 3. Each Pod has a ClusterIP Service to manage communication between services in a Cluster.
 A ClusterIP Service has a name of `<service_name>_srv`.
 For example, the Posts Service has a ClusterIP Service named `posts_srv`.
 4. Each Pod has a Deployment that creates and manages the Pod.
 A Deployment has a name of `<service_name>_depl`.
 For example, the Posts Service has a Deployment named `posts_depl`.